 - 4.1.
-The program design and implementation process at the program's main site and all outreach sites incorporates the components of the Comprehensive Adult Education Planner - 4.2.
+The program design and implementation process at the program's main site and all outreach sites incorporates the components of the Comprehensive Adult Education Planner. - 4.2.
 Program design, including scheduling, instructional activities and support services, contributes to learners' persistence in the program. - 5.
-Program activities effectively employ advances in technology, including the use of computers [AEFLA, Section 231, (e)(6)]. - 5.1.
+Program activities effectively employ advances in technology, including the use of computers [AEFLA, Section 231, (e) (6)]. - 5.1.
 The program has a technology plan and incorporates use of current technology into participant instruction. - 5.2.
 The program provides technology-specific instruction which results in participants earning a Computer Basics 1 and/or Computer Basics 2 certificate. - 6.
-The program receives local financial support and is viewed as a valuable component of the sponsoring institution or non-profit agency. - 6.1.
-The program receives local financial support of at least the minimum required amount to provide services. - 7.
-The program demonstrates a commitment to quality service to adult learners and to the professionalism of the field of adult education by having paid staff with appropriate educational backgrounds and adequate in-service training [AEFLA, Section 231, (e)(8)]. - 7.1.
-Paid instructional and administrative leadership staff members have appropriate educational backgrounds. - 7.2.
-The program meets its program improvement plan objective(s). - 8.
-The program actively collaborates with multiple partners in the community to expand the services available to adult learners and to prevent duplication of services [AEFLA, Section 231, (e)(9)].
-The program actively seeks and responds to input from local stakeholders in planning for local services. - 8.1.
-The program collaborates with multiple partners to provide quality services to adult learners.

-- 9. The program maintains a high-quality information management system to monitor learner, classroom and program performance, to evaluate program effectiveness, and to report participant outcomes.
+The program demonstrates a commitment to quality services to adult learners and to the professionalism of the field of adult education by having paid staff with appropriate educational backgrounds, with credentials in adult education, and with adequate training [AEFLA, Section 231, (e)(8)]. - 6.1.
+Paid instructional and administrative leadership staff members have appropriate educational backgrounds. - 6.2.
+The program meets its program improvement plan objective(s). - 7.
+The program maintains a high-quality information management system to monitor learner, classroom, and program performance, to evaluate program effectiveness, and to report participant outcomes.
 The program uses quality data as a key component in the decision-making process.
-[AEFLA, Section 231 (e)(11)]. - 9.1.
+[AEFLA, Section 231 (e) (11)]. - 7.1.
 The program enters data regularly and in a timely manner, and monitors data for accuracy.
-The program monitors progress toward its program improvement objective(s) and negotiated outcomes by having accurate and up-to-date information on participants' demographics, assessments, goals, outcomes, and hours of participation, including appropriate surveying of exited learners with the PSE goal. - 9.2.
-The program demonstrates administrative capability by submitting accurate and timely budgets, quarterly budget reports, and additional required quarterly and end-of-year reports. - 10.
-The program provides quality and cost-effective adult education services. - 10.1 The program provides quality adult education services at a cost per core outcome that is aligned with the state median cost per outcome. - 10.2 The percentage of the state's total core outcomes achieved by the individual local program participants is equal to or exceeds the percentage of the total state and federal funds received by the local program.
+The program monitors progress toward its program improvement objective(s) and negotiated outcomes by having accurate and up-to-date information on participants' demographics, assessments, goals, outcomes, and hours of participation, including appropriate surveying of exited learners with the PSE goal. - 7.2.
+The program demonstrates administrative capability by submitting accurate and timely budgets, quarterly budget reports, and additional required quarterly and end-of-year reports. - 8.
+The program provides quality and cost-effective adult education services\\.

+- 8.1.
+The program provides quality adult education services at a cost per core outcome that is aligned with the state median cost per outcome. - 8.2.
+The percentage of the state's total core outcomes achieved by the individual local program participants is equal to or exceeds the percentage of the total state and federal funds received by the local program.